CartoDB/documentation/app/content/spatial-extension-sf/examples/a-quadkey-grid-of-stores-locations-and-simple-cannibalization-analysis.md

 SELECT * FROM flat_qks
 ```

+Visualizing the results we can clearly identify the areas in Las Vegas that are overserved by Starbucks, represented by the darkest colours.

 <iframe height=480px width=100% style='margin-bottom:20px' src="https://public.carto.com/builder/2834aa81-96c0-4e00-b5bb-5a92c85a1caa" title="Starbucks locations around Las Vegas aggregated in an Quadkey grid of resolution 15 by using krings."></iframe>

-On the other approach, we are going to calculate how many Starbucks falls within a given radius in order to try to avoid cannibalization.
-For that we just have to aggregate the polyfill result for a given radius, in hour case 3 Kilometers.
-We use `ST_MAKEELLIPSE` to generate a buffer around the points, notice that this function could work by just passing three parameters but in this case reducing the number of default steps will not cause major differences and will improve performance.
+The second approach calculates how many Starbucks fall within a radius of three kilometers around each location.
+We first use the function `ST_MAKEELLIPSE` to generate the buffer around each point.
+Notice that we are reducing the number of default steps used to calculate these buffers, as it will not cause major differences in the result but it greatly improves performance.

 ```sql
 WITH data AS (